An unfortunate reality is many single women are closing in on retirement with very little savings.

 For example, if I collect CPP at age 60, I’ll receive around $400/month.
 If I wait until I’m 65, it’ll be around $600/month.

 But, because I’m still working and contributing to the CPP through the withdrawals my employer makes from my paychecks, by the time I’m 65 years old, it’ll be higher than $600/month.
-Once I apply and start collecting, that’s the fixed payment I’ll receive every month for the rest of my life.
-There are no cost of living raises with CPP.
+Once I apply and start collecting, that’s the benchmark I’ll receive for the rest of my life, even if I continue working a job.
+There is a small cost of living increase that is adjusted each January.

 DO YOU QUALIFY FOR ANY BENEFITS?